Medicines and Devices – Inhalers, puffers, steroids, asthma medications

 On the Asthma Australia medication pages we’ve provided information about medications most commonly prescribed for asthma.
 If your medication isn’t listed here, it might be that it’s not commonly prescribed for asthma.
-Call or email the 1800 ASTHMA Helpline to get more information about asthma medicines or you can also ask your doctor or pharmacist to explain more.
+Call or email 1800 ASTHMA to get more information about asthma medicines from an Asthma Educator, or you can also ask your doctor or pharmacist to explain more.

 When you get your prescription filled your pharmacist may ask you if you would like a generic version of your medication.
 Generic medicine contains the same active ingredients as the name-brand medicine.
 It is important to speak with your doctor and pharmacist about whether a generic version of your medication is appropriate for you based on the dosage and device.

 For more information on generic medicines click here.